xenserver/packer-plugin-xenserver/docs/builders/xenserver-iso.html.markdown

   or while downloading a single URL, it will move on to the next.
 All URLs must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

-* `keep_disk_drive` (boolean) - Whether you want to keep the DVD Drive on the VM prior to exporting.
-Default is "false".

 * `keep_template_vifs` (boolean) - Whether you want to keep VIFs on the VM prior to exporting the XVA template.
 Removing them may make the template more generic and